 This page contains many of my own resources, documents, and handouts I have developed for philosophy instructors and teaching assistants (primarily through my work as a Lead TA for my philosophy department).
-While some of the documents are specific to my department, I hope others might also find the resources useful.
+While some of the documents are specific to my graduate department, I hope others might also find the resources useful.

 My Online Interactive Resources